IKEGAMIDaisuke/groebner/README.md

 ## Licence

-The licence of the original is unknown.
+The licence of the original seems unknown.
 Not decided a licence here anyhow.